fmerg/vsslib/README.md

 ```

 > **Warning**
-> Throws error if `secret` is not a valid scalar representation
+> Throws error if `secret` is not a valid byte representation
-with respect to `ctx`.
+with respect to the underlying cryptosystem.

 ## <a name="shamir-secret-sharing"></a>Shamir's Secret Sharing (SSS)